Shuttle/Shuttle.Core.Data/README.md

 public static IQueryParameter Create(string sql, dynamic parameters);
 ```

 You can either use the constructor or one of the static methods to specify the `sql` to use.
 Parameters may either be added using the `AddParameterValue` of the returned `IQueryParameter` or they may be added as `params object[] args` in order to insert them at the required index.
-When using `dynamic` parameters the object values are converted to `MappedColumn` instances and added as parameters using `AddParameterValue`.
+When using `dynamic` parameters the object values are converted to `Column` instances and added as parameters using `AddParameterValue`.

 ## ProcedureQuery